48V explained: what is it, do you need it and what are the pros and cons

 12V x 10 amps = 120 watts

 The more energy hungry the appliance, the greater wattage it draws.
-For example, your average toaster draws 1000 watts of power, while an induction cooktop can draw up to 2000 watts.
-The more watts an electrical system delivers, the larger and greater the appliances you can run simultaneously.
+For example, your average toaster draws 1000 watts of power, while an induction cooktop can pull up to 2000 watts.
+48V batteries are compatible with larger inverters; the larger the inverter, the greater the number of appliances you can run simultaneously.

 Picture: Newpowa/Unsplash